profjay1/alx-system_engineering-devops/0x05-processes_and_signals/README.md

-Solutions to process and signals tasks.
+Solutions to process and signals task.